who I am

 I make things.

 I always have.
-Cards, sketches, photographs, bits of music, words… and even PowerPoint decks (hi there, corporate career).
+Cards, sketches, photographs, bits of music, words… and even PowerPoint decks (hi there, corporate life!).

-I’ve spent most of my life working in the world of luxury.
+I have spent most of my career working in the world of luxury.
 It taught me a lot about beauty, detail and refinement.
-Then one afternoon, ceramics arrived quietly, without warning or plan.
+Then one rainy day, just like this, ceramics arrived quietly, without warning or plan.

 No studio, no wheel.
 Just me, my hands, my slightly-too-high kitchen table and a love that keeps growing stronger.